Retatrutide: Big Trial Numbers, Bigger Unknowns

 Investigational drug

 Not FDA-approved.
-Cannot be legally prescribed in the U.S. except through enrolled clinical trial.
+Cannot be legally prescribed in the U.S. except through enrolled clinical trial or documented compassionate-use exception.
 Any retail "retatrutide" sold today is gray-market compounded peptide with unverified purity — not the Lilly molecule used in TRIUMPH.

 T1 · Official Agencies